maubayuelo/rr-carousel-slides/README.md

 ### multi-click-area.zip
 This one for slides that have more than 1 link.
-Just the desktop version use `<area>` Tag.
-And it only will work for desktop and will not work on mobile because phones have different sizes.
+Just the desktop version use `<area>` Tag with coordinates.
+And it only will work for just desktop and will not work on mobile because phones have different sizes.

 ![Multi click area slide Desktop](https://snipboard.io/DZuXbz.jpg#1 "Multi click area slide Desktop")